Pigment Yellow 83

-Pigment Yellow 83 is an organic compound that is classified as a diarylide pigment.
+Color Index Pigment Yellow 83 is an organic compound that is classified as a diarylide pigment.
 It is used as a yellow colorant.

+Production

-The compound is synthesized from three components.
-Treatment of 2,5-dimethoxy-4-chloroaniline with diketene gives an acetoacetylated aniline.
+The compound is produced industrially from three components: Treatment of 2,5-dimethoxy-4-chloroaniline with diketene gives an acetoacetylated aniline.
 This compound is then coupled to the bisdiazonium salt obtained from 3,3'-dichlorobenzidine.

+Properties

+Pigment Yellow 83 is a slightly flammable yellow solid that is practically insoluble in water.
+It decomposes when heated above 300 °C. It exhibits a crystal structure belonging to the space group P21/c or space group Pc.

 As confirmed by X-ray crystallography, the compound exists as a bis(keto-hydrazide) tautomer, not a true diazo compound.

+Use

+Pigment Yellow 83 is used, for example, as a reddish-yellow pigment in printing inks and plastics.